charlietodd11/datafun-06-eda/README.md

 Create histograms for each numerical column and countplots for each categorical column.

+### Initial Visualization

+I created pair plots to check correlation, then scatter plots specified to country, and finally line plots specified to country.

 ## Specification
 '''
 This project was built to the following specification: